 We work closely with Destination Gippsland and a range of industry, education, government, and community partners to identify opportunities to further leverage tourism as one of Gippsland’s regional strengths.

-Building on Destination Gippsland’s recently completed Gippsland Destination Management Plan, LVA has funded a Tracks and Trails Feasibility Study and the Gippsland Regional Events Strategy both of which provide direction for our work in visitor economy.
+Building on Destination Gippsland’s Gippsland Destination Management Plan, LVA has funded a Tracks and Trails Feasibility Study and the Gippsland Regional Events Strategy both of which provide direction for our work in visitor economy.

 The Events Gippsland working committee includes the six local councils within Gippsland, as well as departmental representation from the Latrobe Valley Authority, Regional Development Victoria and Sport and Recreation Victoria.